 Keeping track of all that’s happening can be hard, so we’ve put it all down in one place for you on this specifically designated page for the Aussie musical theatre industry.

 Check back frequently to find out what’s in store for 2020 and beyond!

 Commercial Music Theatre:

 Charlie and the Chocolate Factory

-POSTPONED - Heading to QPAC, Brisbane
+CANCELLED - Heading to QPAC, Brisbane

 Roald Dahl’s Charlie and the Chocolate Factory the Musical opened at Sydney’s Capitol Theatre in January 2019, and has had a very successful subsequent run in Melbourne.
-It now heads to Brisbane, opening in March 2020.

 Produced by John Frost, Craig Donnell, Warner Bros.
 Theatre Ventures, Langley Park Productions and Neal Street Productions in Australia, the musical has already enjoyed previous seasons on Broadway and The West End.